panlm/blog-private-api-gateway-dataflow/TC-private-apigw-dataflow-en.md

 ```

-- wait ValidationStatus to SUCCESS
+- wait ValidationStatus to SUCCESS.
+If it is in PENDING for a long time, please check DNS resolving works successfully
 ```sh
 # wait ValidationStatus to SUCCESS
 aws acm describe-certificate \